 Financial data collected from major energy producers including consolidated income statement, consolidated balance sheet, statement of cash flows, and more..

 Historical data back to 1996 monthly, quarterly, and yearly; plus projections out to 18 months monthly, quarterly, and yearly.

 Monthly, quarterly, and yearly energy prices in real and nominal dollars, historical and projections.
 Yearly data for imported crude oil goes back to 1968, regular gasoline to 1976, diesel fuel to 1979, heating oil to 1975, residential electricity to 1960, and residential natural gas to 1967.

-Provides custom data views of the AEO2011 Reference case and as compared to the AEO2010 Reference case.
+Provides custom data views of the AEO2015 Reference case and previous Reference cases.
 All available cases can be charted and the data for them downloaded.

 Provides custom data views of the IEO2014 Reference case and alternate cases.